lucarab/lucarab/README.md

 # 👋 Hi, I'm Luca — @lucarab

-I'm a dual student of Business Informatics at DHBW Heidenheim and currently working at [@ZEISS](https://github.com/ZEISS).
-Besides my academic roles, I'm deeply passionate about tech, automation, and digital solutions.
+I'm a dual student of Business Informatics at DHBW Heidenheim and currently working at [@ZEISS](https://github.com/ZEISS).<br>Besides my academic role, I'm deeply passionate about tech, automation, and digital solutions.

 ## 🚀 What I Do